gorcon/rcon-cli/README.md

 ## Contribute

-If you think that you have found a bug, create an issue and publish the minimum amount of code triggering the bug so it can be reproduced.
+If you think that you have found a bug, create an issue and indicate your operating system, platform and the game on which the error was reproduced.
+Also describe what you were doing so that the error could be reproduced.

 ## License